Oskar Starck: Biography

-Starck was born in Helsingfors (Helsinki) in the Grand Duchy of Finland and was of Scottish descent, Finno-Swedish ethnicity and Lutheran faith.
+Starck was born in Helsinki (Helsingfors) in the Grand Duchy of Finland and was of Scottish descent, Finno-Swedish ethnicity and Lutheran faith.
 He graduated from the Sea Cadet Corps in 1864.
 In his early career, he participated on numerous expeditions as commander of the frigate Vostok from 1874–1877 to chart the Arctic and Pacific coasts of Siberia.
 He subsequently captained a gunboat in the Russo-Turkish War (1877–1878) and later the gunboats Sivuch and Pervenets.
 He was captain of the cruiser Vladimir Monomakh from 1891–1892.
 From 11 April 1898 to 7 October 1902 Starck served in the Russian Pacific Fleet.
 On 6 December 1902, he was promoted to vice admiral.
 By appointment from Viceroy of the Russian Far East Yevgeni Ivanovich Alekseyev, Starck was commander of the Russian naval base at Port Arthur from 1 May 1898 to 7 October 1902.
 In February 1902 he was appointed commander of the Russian Pacific Fleet.